 Mineral Needs

-Minerals play an important role in the creation of cells within the human body.
+Minerals play an important role in the creation of new cells within the human body.
 Some of the most common minerals that are important to take during your pregnancy include calcium, phosphorus, iodine, iron, fluoride, sodium and zinc.
 If you’re someone who often grabs prepared lunches from the grocery store, you can take a look at the labels to see which packages are fortified with these minerals.

 Fluid Needs

 During pregnancy, it’s important to drink extra water to help your kidneys function properly.
-This is necessary for you and your baby’s .
+This is necessary for you and your baby’s health.
 Most experts recommend that pregnant women drink two glasses of fluid each day, in addition to a daily quart of milk.